garronej/evt/docs/overview.md

 );
 ```

-On top of the improved type safety we remove the need for the `takeWhile` abstraction by simply returning `"DETACH"` once we no longer need to listen.
-We also get rid of of `scan`, fλ working à la `Array.prototype.reduce`.
+On top of the improved type safety, we remove the need for the `takeWhile` abstraction by simply returning `"DETACH"` once we no longer need to listen.
+We also get rid of `scan`, fλ working à la `Array.prototype.reduce`.

-It is almost imposible to make a mistake writing a fλ operator as the code will either not compile or the output type will make it obvious that something is wrong.
+It is almost impossible to make a mistake writing a fλ operator as the code will either not compile or the output type will make it obvious that something is wrong.

-[Run thoses examples and others](https://stackblitz.com/edit/ts-evt-vs-rxjs?embed=1&file=index.ts), see for yourself the full extends of the type inference.
+[Run these examples and others](https://stackblitz.com/edit/ts-evt-vs-rxjs?embed=1&file=index.ts), see for yourself the full extend of the type inference.

 ## Where to start

-The API reference documentation is full of runable examples that should get you started in no time.
+The API reference documentation is full of runnable examples that should get you started in no time.